snailsqz/Brand2Tiktok/README.md

     * for my tiktok dataset i got it from apify, its called TikTok Scraper.
     * once you runned it, choose authors under the output to get EXACT columns as mine and export it as CSV.

-2.  **Get Your Brand Profile Ready:**
+2.  **Define Your Brand's Product Categories/Keywords:
-    * Tweak the `brand_text` variable in the script to be your brand's description in Thai or Eng.
-The more detailed and keyword-rich it is, the better!
+    * Instead of a long, flowy description, you should provide a set of specific keywords that describe your brand's product category or niche.
+    * For example, if your brand is Coke, you might use keywords from the search results like "อาหารเผ็ด" (spicy food) and "เครื่องดื่ม" (drinks).
+This helps the model quickly understand your target niche and find influencers who talk about those specific topics.

 3.  **Run the Script!!!**
     * You will need to install libraries such as --> pandas,apify-client,python-dotenv,pythainlp(for thai lang),scikit-learn,nltk(for eng)